aussig/X-Plane-Backup-Library/README.md

 ## Building

-The library is built by running `python build.py` from within the `bin` folder.
+The library is built by running `python3 build.py` from within the `bin` folder.
 It trawls the `libraries` folder, expecting one subfolder per 3rd party library, containing a `library.txt` file and a `version.txt` file.
 If a library is updated, update these files and rebuild.

 It outputs a folder into `builds` which includes the version number.